FrankVanDamme/puppet-sauron/README.md

 The per client configuration supports much of the same directives as the global one.
 Once again, for full reference: https://github.com/flyingrocket/sauron/blob/master/config/example.services.yaml

-This structure goes under the eye of Sauron,:
+This structure goes under the eye of Sauron:

 Include this data structure in your Hiera hierarchy, where it applies to a node to be monitored.
 In this example, we set a low bar for Grommit to complain about